ninjudd/drip/README.md

 Instead of going down this road, Drip uses a different strategy.
 It keeps a fresh JVM spun up in reserve with the correct classpath and other JVM options so you can quickly connect and use it when needed.
-Drip hashes the JVM options and storing information about how to connect to that JVM in a directory with the hash value as its name.
+Drip hashes the JVM options and stores information about how to connect to that JVM in a directory with the hash value as its name.

 # Installation